 For all those who have been opining that Southwest Michigan is indeed become a food-centric destination thanks to our great farmers and the crops they grow in fields and orchards, multiple wineries, breweries, distilleries, chefs and food producers, the biggest proof came last week when Abra Berens, chef in residence for Granor Farm in Three Oaks was nominated for the Best Chef award in the Great Lakes Region by the James Beard Foundation.
-This coveted honor came about for multifold reasons including her best selling cookbook Ruffage: A Practical Guide of Vegetables (Chronicle Books 2019: $35).
+This coveted honor came about for multifold reasons including her best selling cookbook Ruffage: A Practical Guide to Vegetables (Chronicle Books 2019: $35).
 The book make veggies easily accessible and tasty.
 Containing 300 recipes based upon 29 vegetables, the cookbook was on numerous top ten cookbooks for 2019.
 Then there is also Granor’s Farmhouse Dinners, often featuring celebrity chefs, she prepares.
 These dinners, based on what’s grown on the farm as well as locally sourced foods, attract people locally but also from Chicago, Detroit and even Indianapolis.
 For the last two years, each dinner has sold out and has had a waiting list.

 “I never thought it would happen to me,” says Abra when I called to congratulate her.
 “I think the term was gob smacked when I found out.
 A long time ago I figured it was not my wheelhouse because my food is not fancy food.”

 It turns out that Abra heard about the honor from a friend who lives in Pennsylvania and saw the press release from the James Beard Foundation and immediately pulled it up on her phone.
 It was hard to read but there it was.